Looking for a place for the Spring or Fall 2023?

 Our farm is a working farm where we are caring for live animals and growing some incredible organic produce.

-Ann has two pigs, Jude and FreeBee, that participate in our outreach and community programs.
-Jude even has her own Instagram account.
+Ann has two rescue pigs, Jude and FreeBee, that participate in our outreach and community programs.
+Jude even has his own Instagram account.

 Ann has a duck named Willie.
 He loves people.